kpj/LetTheDataSpeak/README.md

 # Let The Data Speak

 Code and idea repository for the final project.
+Have some fun here: http://kpj.github.io/LetTheDataSpeak/frontend/.

 ## Frontend